|

 | [in] | priority_queue_pointer | a pointer to the priority queue. |

-| [in] | type_pointer | a pointer to the user struct type_intruder in the priority_queue. |
+| [in] | closure_parameter | a pointer variable to the user type being updated. |

-| [in] | increase_closure_over_T | a pointer to the user struct type_intruder T is made available.
-Use a semicolon separated statements to execute on the user type which wraps priority_queue_node_pointer (optionally wrapping {code here} in braces may help with formatting).
+| [in] | increase_closure_over_closure_parameter | the semicolon separated statements to execute on the user type provided (optionally wrapping {code here} in braces may help with formatting).
 This closure may safely modify the key used to track the user element's priority in the priority queue. |

 Note that this is optimal update technique if the priority queue has been initialized as a max queue and the new value is known to be greater than the old value.
 If this is a max heap O(1), otherwise O(lgN).

-While the best case operation is O(1) the impact of restructuring on future pops from the priority_queue creates an amortized o(lgN) runtime for this function.
+While the best case operation is O(1) the impact of restructuring on future pops from the priority_queue creates amortized o(lgN) runtime for this function.

-| compare, | |||
+| closure_parameter, | |||

-| allocate, | |||
+| update_closure_over_closure_parameter... | |||

 | ) |